saisriharsha19/cis6930fa24-project3/README.md

-# cis6930fa24-project3
+# Real Time Incident Data Extraction, Database, and Visualization System

 # README

 # Name: Sai Sri Harsha Guddati
-## Assignment Description
+## Project Description
 This project involves downloading, extracting, and processing incident data from a PDF available online.
 The incident data is extracted and processed, and stored in an SQLite database.
-Additionally, the assignment involves Visualizing the extracted using three types of data visualizations namely bar chart, clustering and histogram.
+Additionally, it involves Visualizing the extracted using three types of data visualizations namely bar chart, clustering and histogram.

 1. Uploading or Fetching PDFs: Users can either upload PDF files directly via the UI or provide URLs to fetch PDFs containing incident summaries.
 2. Extracting Incidents: Key information such as date, incident number, location, nature of the incident, and ORI is extracted from the PDF files.